Robert Schuller: Retirement and succession

 On January 22, 2006, Schuller's son, Robert A. Schuller, assumed the role of senior pastor of the Crystal Cathedral.
 On October 25, 2008, however, he resigned.
 His father cited "a lack of shared vision" as the cause.
 Schuller stated that "different ideas as to the direction and the vision for this ministry" with his son "made it necessary ... to part ways in the Hour of Power television ministry".
 Schuller also said "I love my son and am proud of my son" and that the long-term survival of his ministry was dependent on expanding its imprint beyond the Schuller name.
 "The real minister's name that we honor is Jesus, not Schuller", he said.
 The ministry then opened the pulpit to a variety of notable Christian speakers.

 On June 11, 2009, Schuller announced that the church's leadership would pass to his eldest daughter, Sheila Schuller Coleman.
 On July 11, 2010, he announced that he was retiring as principal pastor of the Crystal Cathedral and would become chairman of the church's board of directors.
 After a year as interim senior pastor, Sheila Schuller Coleman was elevated to senior pastor in July 2010.

 Bobby Schuller as pastor of Shepherd's Grove Church

-In the wake of Robert Schuller's retirement and after much sorting out, in 2013 Robert H. Schuller's grandson, Bobby V. Schuller, moved the remaining congregation from the Crystal Cathedral building and eventually into the much smaller Shepherd's Grove church building in nearby Irvine, California.
+In the wake of Robert Schuller's retirement and after much sorting out, in 2013 Robert H. Schuller's grandson, Bobby V. Schuller, moved the remaining congregation from the Crystal Cathedral building and eventually into the Shepherd's Grove church building in nearby Irvine, California.
 From 2013 to 2018, the congregation also temporarily leased what had formerly been the St. Callistus Catholic church in Garden Grove for their Sunday services.
 During these years, Schuller's grandson took over the leadership of the remaining congregation and also resumed the broadcast of his grandfather's Hour of Power weekly TV broadcast.

 The Crystal Cathedral building and its campus were then sold to the Roman Catholic Diocese of Orange for use as its diocesan cathedral and offices.
 Subsequently, the Diocese of Orange renamed the building Christ Cathedral.